-If your audience retention rate is low, meaning people are leaving your videos after just a short time without watching the entire video, you might have a problem with filling in too much fluff.
+If your audience retention rate is low, meaning people are leaving your YouTube videos after just a short time without watching the entire video, you might have a problem with filling in too much fluff.

 I have a tendency to riff and rant when I’m trying to make a point.
 My husband’s always telling me “land the plane, honey”.
 I just can’t help it.
 I like to fill in every single detail.

 Backstory vs Bottom Line- How They Affect Audience Retention Rate

 There’s definitely a time and place for sharing the backstory.
 For example, my video on Why I Quit Beachbody Coaching is by far my top video (with over 300k views) and the coordinating blog post has similar traffic.
 In the video, I share my experience as a former Beachbody coach involved in multi-level marketing.

 The viewers who click on that video are prepared to listen to a story, a testimonial, etc. They are either involved in, or are considering joining Beachbody as a side hustle or business opportunity and want to hear from someone who’s lived it and experienced it (whether good or bad).

 The average audience retention rate on that video is 5 minutes and 46 seconds (of the 12 minute video), so nearly 50% watch time.
 This proves that YouTube subscriber retention is directly tied to finding your people and giving them what they want.